PiraTechnics/remissives/outstatic/content/pages/home.md

 publishedAt: '2024-06-18T22:15:07.000Z'
 ---

-## Hi there,

-# I'm Devin, nice to meet you.

-I am a Web Developer, Writer, Tabletop Games Enthusiast, and do-er of things.
-This is my page
+## Welcome to Re: Missives

+A blog for all and sundry